Vacuum Energy and Renormalization of the Field-Independent Term: Field-Independent Term in RG

 In the following, we will investigate the role of the RG evolution of the field-independent terms in the framework of the nonperturbative RG approach.
-We would like to use the RG treatment of the constant term developed for low-dimensional (quantum mechanical) systems~\cite{Gi2006} and extend this method to high-dimensional models in particular to consider the so called cosmological constant problem and cosmic inflation.
+We would like to use the RG treatment of the constant term developed for low-dimensional quantum mechanical systems~\cite{Gi2006} and extend this method to higher dimensions.